melodysdreamj/chrome_ai/README.md

 [![GitHub](https://img.shields.io/github/stars/melodysdreamj/chrome_ai.svg?style=social&label=Star)](https://github.com/melodysdreamj/chrome_ai)

 # ChromeAI
 Recently, Chrome has added window.ai — a Gemini Nano AI model right inside your browser.
+This means that web developers can instantly and unlimitedly use on-device AI without any configuration.

 I believe this will truly transform web applications.
-This means that web developers can instantly and unlimitedly use on-device AI without any configuration.

 The use-cases are endless: smart auto-completion, error correction and validation, natural language filtering, auto-filling forms, UI suggestions, first-pass summarization, and search.

-Accordingly, we have developed a library to enable this feature in Flutter.
+Accordingly, I have developed a library to enable this feature in Flutter.
 With this library, you can easily utilize the feature in Flutter web as well.

 ## Installation
-you can watch this [video](https://www.youtube.com/watch?v=IUhVGdGxYcQ) to see how to enable AI in Chrome and run this plugin.
+you can watch this [video](https://www.youtube.com/watch?v=IUhVGdGxYcQ) to see how to enable AI in Chrome and run this library.

 ### 1. Enable AI in Chrome